makyo/writing/work/claw17/disappearance.md

 Memories from coming on twenty years ago.

 A high school fling.
-Two dates, a night together, and a parting of ways.
+Two dates, a night together, and drifting apart.
 She had seemed so uncomfortable with herself.
 We'd...well, tonight can be the the shining example to us back then.

 "And you?"